Report card: Grading the Seahawks’ Week 9 overtime win vs. the Tampa Bay Buccaneers

 But after gaining 492 yards and scoring a season-high 40 points, the Seahawks now are averaging 395 yards per game, which would shatter the team record of 378 set in 2015, as well as 6.0 per play, which would also be a team record.

-“I don’t think anybody on this defense expected that they would be able to move the ball the way that they did,’’ middle linebacker Bobby Wagner said.
+“I don’t think anybody on this defense expected that they would be able to move the ball the way that they did,’’ middle linebacker Bobby Wagner said of the Bucs.

 With more tough tests for the defense on the horizon — and Josh Gordon now adding to an already dangerous passing game — maybe it’s time to simply accept that Seattle’s identity has shifted and go along for the ride.